gzuuus/onRelay/README.md

 ```

 #### Example: Adapting QueryEvents for khatru
+> Notice that Khatru handles ephemeral events internally, meaning they will not be stored in the buffer, just relayed

 See [`examples/khatru.go`](./examples/khatru.go) for how to use the `QueryEventsToChan` adapter to make onRelay's storage compatible with khatru's channel-based API: